Last Updated on by Admin

-I got my hands on two graphics drawing tablets yesterday, and it triggers memories from my past as a student who excelled at drawing and painting.
+I got my hands on two graphics drawing tablets from Huion yesterday, and it triggers memories from my past as a student who excelled at drawing and painting.
 I am certainly excited about the possibilities.

 Drawing is one of my natural inclinations.
 As a child in school (primary and secondary), I excelled at Fine Art and Technical Drawing, and I eventually went on to university to study Architecture.
 As you can imagine, I spent a huge chunk of my childhood life drawing.